mikel-egana-aranguren/EHU-SGSSI-01/Guia_docente_en.md

 ## CONVOCATORIA ORDINARIA: ORIENTACIONES Y RENUNCIA (INGLES)

-In the ordinary call, by default, the students are covered by the continuous evaluation system, although there is the option of taking advantage of the final evaluation indicating it by email.
+In the ordinary call, by default, the students are covered by the continuous evaluation system, although there is the option of taking advantage of the final evaluation indicating it by email, at the latest before the two weeks before the 3rd exam.
 In the continuous evaluation system, the evaluation will be divided into three parts, each of them with a theoretical and a practical exam, whose grades will average.
 Each exam will deal with the subject seen in class and the laboratory reports made up to that date and since the previous exam.

 In addition, throughout the semester a series of assignments will be carried out that will influence the final grade of the subject to different extents.
 In the final evaluation system there will be a single theoretical and a practical exam that will correspond to the entire syllabus of the subject.
 The final grade of the subject will be calculated using the arithmetic average of both exams.